Choaib-ELMADI/working-with-fpga-and-mips/README.md

 - **Browse the sessions**: Explore each session folder to view my implementations.
 - **Code and Projects**: Access the assembly and C files used for NIOS II programming.
-- **Exercises**: Solutions and explanations for exercises are included for learning purposes.
+- **Exercises**: Solutions for exercises are included for learning purposes.

 ## Practical Sessions (TPs)